Centennial Hill in Montgomery in Montgomery County, Alabama — The American South (East South Central)

 Erected 1996 by Montgomery Area Chamber of Commerce / Historical Preservation and Promotion Foundation / Alabama Historical Association.

 Location.
 Marker is missing.
 It was located near 32° 22.644′ N, 86° 18.087′ W. Marker was in Montgomery, Alabama, in Montgomery County.
-Marker was at the intersection of South Bainbridge Street and Dexter Avenue, on the left when traveling north on South Bainbridge Street.
+It was in Centennial Hill.
+It was at the intersection of South Bainbridge Street and Dexter Avenue, on the left when traveling north on South Bainbridge Street.
 Touch for map.
-Marker was in this post office area: Montgomery AL 36130, United States of America.
+Marker was at or near this postal address: 18 S Bainbridge St, Montgomery AL 36130, United States of America.
 Touch for directions.

 Additional commentary.